 Anvil2 Documentation Connector

 Many Figma Make files are produced by Builders from many backgrounds.
-This section outlines some basic practices for maintaining a Figma Make file.
+This section outlines some basic practices for maintaining a Figma Make file.- File location

 - Make files should follow the convention of your product area.
 Read more about the proper workspace structure in Confluence.